Antarcticsiclepop/left4dead2-choreography-script/readme.md

 ## **By *func_orator* entity**

-Use a entity to trigger the following output:
+Use a entity with the following output:

 ```
 My output named                 <any>